Czecho-Slovakia or Czechoslovakia

 But the new country's stamps issued on

-18 December 1918 used hyphenation, the Czecho-Slovak Post Office, and Prague kept using it for a time in some of its instruments intended for foreign governments, in order to match the spelling in the treaties that created the country.
+18 December 1918 used hyphenation, the Czecho-Slovak Post Office, and Prague kept the hyphenation for a time in some of its instruments intended for foreign governments, in order to match the spelling in the treaties that created the country.

 Internally, though, Prague had already dropped the hyphen before the second international treaty was signed.
 The change to Czechoslovakia was indirectly formalized with the adoption of the first Constitution on 6 March 1920, which contained the unhyphenated spelling, although the hyphen continued to occur intermittently in the country's diplomatic documents for several more years.
 While the hyphen did not disappear completely from the Slovak press in the new country, the unhyphenated spelling prevailed.
 The hyphen remained more common in the Slovak-American press.

 1938 Restored hyphenation

 Prague, weakened after the border areas of the country's western part were absorbed by Germany, restored the hyphenated spelling under pressure from several Slovak parties on 6 October 1938 when Slovakia became an autonomous region of Czecho-Slovakia, but either spelling was rendered irrelevant within months.
-A week after the stamp to commemorate the late President Masaryk was issued in 1939, Slovakia became a country, while the Czech-speaking territories became a province in Germany.
+A week after the stamp to commemorate the late President Masaryk was issued in 1939, Slovakia became a country, while the Czech-speaking territories were turned into a province in Germany.

 1945 Dropped hyphenation